SecKona/RKK_Smartsuit-Pro-II/README.md

 This kind of python source codes include the structure of the model used in training process.

-Note: the model params could be automaticly fine-tuned by using tensorflow 'Keras Tuner' API
+Note: the model params could be automaticly fine-tuned by using tensorflow 'Keras Tuner' or 'Tensor board' API

 ### 'plotCMFigure.py'